AstreaTSS/PYTHIAWebsite/docs/legal/privacy_policy.md

 -   **Server Manager** – A Server Member that has the ability to add Bots to a Server and/or configure a Bot for a Server.
 -   **Bot** – An automated User on Discord denominated by the "BOT" tag.
 -   **Truth Bullet** - Formatted Messages made by Server Managers through PYTHIA that respond to a keyword/phrase in a Channel.
+-   **Gacha Item** - Items that can be drawn from the Gacha system present in the bot.
 -   **Associated Service** – A service hosted outside Discord to offer additional functionality to a Bot.

 ### Bots and Services